Is your simulation activity missing from this page? Please email Dr. Sem Lampotang with details of your simulation and we will be glad to add it!

 - Emergency Assessment – Wendling CSSALT

 - Common and Advanced Airway Procedures – Wendling CSSALT

 - Interdisciplinary Family Health discussion – N. Gravenstein, Susan Horky CSSALT

 Dr. Rosenberg directs the College of Medicine’s Quality and Patient Safety Course and is working to incorporate simulation into that curriculum.

 The Division of Neonatology owns a METI BabySIM mannequin (acquired through a grant to Dr. Weiss) located at the Center for Safety, Simulation & Advanced Learning Technologies.
-Dr. Michael Weiss uses the BabySIM to teach neonatology residents, Shands flight nurses and anesthesia residents.
+Dr. Michael Weiss uses the BabySIM to teach neonatology residents, UF Health flight nurses and anesthesiology residents.
 Among the courses taught by Drs.
 Michael Weiss and Julie Baines is the NRP (Neonatal Resuscitation Program).